 Increasing the uptake of EVs also presents new job opportunities, improved fuel security and can help balance household energy supply.

-The Strategy outlines key areas of action to make NSW the easiest place to buy and use an EV in Australia with an investment of $633 million.
+The Strategy outlines key areas of action to make NSW the easiest place to buy and use an EV in Australia.

 The Strategy is intended to increase EV sales to 52% by 2030–31 and help NSW achieve net-zero emissions by 2050.